 Security Guard: The Security Guard is tasked with monitoring the camp’s main entrance to keep track of any vehicles arriving and departing.
 They are in direct communication with the Camp Leadership Staff, keeping track of who is on camp at all times and if anything of concern occurs.
 Security will make sure that only permitted campers and staff are on the camp property overnight while navigating the shared road that runs through the camp.
 There may be times during the shift when security is patrolling the property to maintain the security of camp.
 The main objective is to make sure the entire camp (campers, counselors, staff, etc.) are kept safe and protected.
 The on-duty hours will be from 10:30 pm – 6:30 am.
 Apply HERE!

 Leadership Staff: Leadership Staff positions are only available to returning staff.
 Specific roles will be discussed with the Camp SAY Directors.
 We are asking Leadership Staff to be available from July 25th – August 19th (with possible seasonal work starting sooner).
 Leadership Staff positions include Senior Head Counselor, Head Counselor, Travel Coordinator, Travel Associate, SLP, Office Manager, Office Associate, Health Associate, Programming Associate, Evening Activities Coordinator, Teams Coordinator, Choice Coordinator, Waterfront Coordinator, Care Specialist (Mental Health Specialist), etc. Apply HERE!

-If you have any questions, please contact our Director of Camp SAY, Travis Robertson, at 646-403-3516 or Travis@SAY.org.
+If you have any questions, please contact our Director of Camp SAY, Kendra Perkins, at 646-969-4545 or Kendra@SAY.org.